Skip to content

 Larry Bird is widely regarded as one of the all-time great NBA players.
 Bird seemed to be able to do it all, from his lethal jump shot to his famed trash-talking.

 But what if I told you that basketball was not Bird’s first career choice?
-Larry Bird, on the other hand, aspired to be
+Larry Bird, on the other hand, aspired to be… a construction worker?

 Bird’s job decision was obviously on his mind, even if it wasn’t a dream for him.